RESNET Server and Remote Access Policy

 - Server activity must not interfere with the use of the network by other users.

-- Computing Services will monitor the volume of network activity on all segments.
-If a Resnet server causes network congestion or interferes with other network traffic, Computing Services will take action to restrict or close server access.
-Computing Services reserves the right to set limits on public use of servers on the Morris campus network.
+- Information Technology will monitor the volume of network activity on all segments.
+If a Resnet server causes network congestion or interferes with other network traffic, Information Technology will take action to restrict or close server access.
+Information Technology reserves the right to set limits on public use of servers on the Morris campus network.

 - Game servers are not allowed.

 - All use of and content on a student-run server is the sole responsibility of that student.
-Beyond the initial registration of the server, Computing Services is not involved in or responsible for any activity or content on the server.
+Beyond the initial registration of the server, Information Technology is not involved in or responsible for any activity or content on the server.

 - The student must comply with all applicable Federal, State, and local laws.
 Obscene or harassing messages to any Internet user or group are illegal.
 Copying or distributing of commercial software is illegal.
 Use of copyrighted materials must be consistent with U.S. copyright laws.